 Responses to Your Reviews

 This section of the review report gives detailed feedback about your performance as a reviewer.
 It will show you how your classmates rated the feedback you gave them and if your instructor endorsed any of your feedback.

 - Summary of your reviewing work: you’ll get detailed statistics about the feedback you gave as a reviewer, including how many comments you made and how helpful those writers found them.
 You’ll also be able to measure these against the class averages.

 - Digest of all your feedback to writers: like the list of all feedback you received, you’ll have a list of all of the feedback you gave to the writers whose work you reviewed.
 You’ll be able to see how helpful that writer found the feedback and if it was endorsed by the instructor.

 Instructor Endorsement: some instructors may choose to “endorse” individual comments.
 While the reasons for doing this will vary, most instructors use this feature to send a “thumbs up” both to the writer, saying “you should consider using this in your revision,” and to the reviewer, saying “this is a great comment, more like this please!”

 Revision is where better writing happens.
 Eli exists to help students learn to revise effectively by using high-quality feedback to plan those revisions.
 The Revision Plan is one of Eli’s most important features, and writers utilize it by adding feedback they receive from their reviewers.

 In the review report, each comment has an “Add to Revision Plan” link.
 Clicking this link allows you to add that piece of feedback to any revision plan for any piece of writing, so you can use one comment to revise many pieces of writing.
 You’ll be able to edit the comment and add your own notes.

-To learn more about revision plans, see the Revision Task section of the user guide.
+To learn more about revision plans, see the Revision Task section of the user guide or watch the video.